 Japanese people seem to have an magnanimous love of the number three.
 One of the ways this manifests itself is in the numerous compilations of top threes that are famous within the country.
 There are the three gardens of Japan, the three views of Japan, the three night views of Japan, the big three festivals, the big three fireworks and so on and so forth.
 Chichibu Night Festival also makes it on to a top three list or more accurately a “greatest” list.
-It is one of Japan’s three greatest Hikiyama (pull-float) festivals in Japan, together with Gion Matsuri in Kyoto and Takayama Matsuri in Gifu prefecture.
+It is one of Japan’s three greatest Hikiyama (pull-float) festivals.
+Together with Gion Matsuri in Kyoto and Takayama Matsuri in Gifu prefecture.

 Moreover, Chichibu shrine has music and traditional performances from 10 am to 3 pm.
-You can see a Yatai Shibai, stage performance, from 11 am to 2 pm in Naka machi near the kaijyou 会場.
-Oneri (Kabuki Douchuu) a type of acting performance will be held between 2.30 and 3.30 pm moving from around the Chichibu shrine area right down to Yao Department store.
-From 10 am to 7 pm there are live taiko drum and other traditional music performances around Seibu Chichibu station and Chichibu Tetsudo station.
-The fireworks are from 7.30 to around 10 pm.
+You can also normally see a Yatai Shibai, stage performance, from 11 am to 2 pm in Naka machi near the kaijyou 会場.
+You can enjoy Oneri (Kabuki Douchuu) a type of acting performance between 2.30 and 3.30 pm moving from around the Chichibu shrine area right down to Yao Department store.
+From 10 am to 7 pm there is also live taiko drum and other traditional music performances around Seibu Chichibu station and Chichibu Tetsudo station.
+They launch about 7000 fireworks on the 3rd from around 7 / 7.30 pm to around 9.30 / 10 pm.

 - Use National highway No. 140 from Kanetsu Expressway flower garden I.C.; in Chichibu-shi (from flower garden IC approximately 35km)